SamG101-Developer/SPP-Primer-2/Writerside/topics/5-1-Non-Primitive-Types.md

 </tab>
 </tabs>

+Not using a postfix literal will default the number to either `BigInt` or `BigDec` depending on the presence of a decimal point.
+The `BigInt` type is used for arbitrary precision integers, and the `BigDec` type is used for arbitrary precision floating point numbers.
+These types are compiler-known, but are not mapped to LLVM types.

 ## Boolean type

 The `std::Bool` type is used to represent the type of either `true` or `false`.
 Both `true` and `false` are